buddy-works/buddy-cli/README.md

 ```
 buddy-cli ws <cmd>
 ```
-The same rules for arguments apply here.
-Some mandatory arguments (like workspace name) can be stored in config or in env variables.
+The same rules for arguments apply here: some mandatory arguments, like workspace name, can be stored in the config or in env variables.

 #### List workspaces
 ```
 buddy-cli ws ls